Inner horizon instability and the unstable cores of regular black holes: Conclusions

-Similar conclusions apply when a nonvanishing cosmological constant is allowed.
-While in principle a cosmological constant could stabilize the inner horizon, it requires the imaginary part of the least damped quasinormal mode to be larger than the surface gravity of the inner horizon {for every type of perturbation and for every choice of the mass}.
-This is definitely not the case for the Reissner--Norstr\"om--de Sitter case \cite{Cardoso2018b,Dias2018,Hod2018,Cardoso:2018nvb}.
-Furthermore, even if this condition is realized, the regularization of the instability will only arise after a very long transient in which the curvature invariants grow exponentially. {Hence, even if in these hypothetical scenarios the Misner--Sharp mass would be finite, it would reach substantially large values that make imprescindible to consider the backreaction due to the initial exponential phase of mass inflation.}
+We found that the Misner--Sharp mass always experiences a period of exponential instability which can either go on indefinitely (e.g., with the Bardeen metric) or be followed by a period of polynomial growth (e.g., with the Hayward metric).
+In both cases, the growth does not stop.
+Additionally, we argued that the onset of the polynomial instability is likely to occur when the approximation of linear perturbations has already broken down.
+Therefore, exponential mass-inflation appears to be the leading instability mechanism of regular black hole cores.

+When a nonvanishing cosmological constant is allowed, we found that in principle the inner core might become stable.
+However, this occurs case-by-case and it is not a generic feature of the theory.
+Furthermore, even when the conditions for stability are realized, they require the late-time tail of the perturbation (which is sensitive to the presence of the cosmological constant) to be physically relevant, which is not going to be the case in our universe due to the very small value of the cosmological constant.

-Finally, let us stress that the instability of the inner horizon does not necessarily imply the formation of a singularity.
-We have proved that a small perturbation has a huge effect on the geometry and leads to the unbounded growth of the Misner--Sharp mass.
-While in general relativity this usually implies the formation of a singularity, in a full theory of quantum gravity, we might expect the backreaction (perhaps dominated by semiclassical effects \cite{Barcelo:2020mjw}) to drive the geometry to a different class of non-singular spacetime \cite{Carballo-Rubio2019a}.
-However, in order to address this problem, a geometrical analysis cannot be enough, and we would need to specify the dynamical field equations of a specific theory.
-Possible quantum gravity frameworks to understand this issue are given by asymptotic safety and loop quantum gravity.
-In fact, within these theories, there are works predicting regular black holes with an inner horizon~\cite{Bonanno2000,Platania:2019,Held:2019xde,Modesto:2008im,Alesci:2011wn,Rovelli2014}.
-These works are {mathematically} self-consistent as they only deal with vacuum spacetimes, showing that quantum gravity effects can regularize the singularity.
-However, we have shown in this paper that these analyses are incomplete as the presence of perturbations cannot be ignored.
-Taking into account the perturbations in a consistent way would be a very demanding but essential computation.
+We stress that the instability of the inner horizon does not necessarily imply the formation of a physical singularity.
+What we have shown is that an initial linear perturbation has a huge effect on the geometry and leads to an unbounded growth of the Misner--Sharp mass.
+While in general relativity this usually implies the formation of a singularity, we might expect that, in a full theory of quantum gravity, backreaction drives the geometry to a different class of non-singular spacetimes \cite{Carballo-Rubio2019a,Barcelo:2020mjw}.
+Therefore, in order to address the endpoint of the inner core instability, a geometrical analysis is not informative enough.